PaperCut attains ISO 27001 certification

-PORTLAND, Ore. , Feb.
-14, 2024 /PRNewswire/ -- PaperCut has announced that it has attained the respected ISO 27001 Certification, confirming that its Information Security Management System (ISMS) meets with internationally recognised standards for security best practice.
+PORTLAND, Ore., Feb.
+15, 2024 /PRNewswire/ -- PaperCut has announced that it has attained the respected ISO 27001 Certification, confirming that its Information Security Management System (ISMS) meets with internationally recognised standards for security best practice.
 Considering the complexity of the modern threat landscape, ISO 27001 is increasingly recognised by decision makers as a key differentiator when considering product or service offerings.

 ISO 27001 is the world's best-known standard for ISMS and it defines requirements an ISMS must meet.
 The ISO 27001 standard provides companies of any size and from all sectors of activity with guidance for establishing, implementing, maintaining, and continually improving an information security management system.
 Conformity with ISO 27001 means that an organisation or business has put in place a system to manage risks related to the security of data owned or handled by the company, and that this system respects all the best practices and principles enshrined in this International Standard.